 Briffault’s law states: “The female, not the male, determines all the conditions of the animal family.
 Where the female can derive no benefit from association with the male, no such association takes place”.
 This idea asserts that females determine whether or not a relationship takes place.
 Essentially, they seek to understand if the benefits outweigh the costs.
 If the benefits exceed the costs, females agree to enter into a relationship.

 In the animal world, Briffault’s law is noticeably on display.
-Some male birds display their feathers or build nests to illustrate their worth as a potential mate.
-Other animals, like kangaroos, actually fight in order to illustrate their dominance and strength.
+Some male birds display their feathers or build nests to illustrate their worth as potential mates.
+Other animals, like kangaroos, actually fight to illustrate their dominance and strength.
 It is then up to the females to take note of these exhibitions and decide if they want to engage with the males.
 To understand the concept and how it could potentially apply to humans, Briffault’s law includes several other aspects.

 A woman may promise to engage in a relationship with a man based on a benefit she believes she will receive.
 Once that benefit is provided, her promise is nullified, and she no longer has to remain in the relationship.
 For example, a woman might promise to sleep with a man once she feels he has shown that he loves her.
 Even if the man reveals his love through certain desirable behaviors, a woman may decide to not follow through with her initial promise.